 Interview Fee $350

 Fees for personal analysis and individual case consultation must be arranged individually with analysts who are members of the Institute.

-The Institute is not able to offer scholarships or financial aid; however, some funds are available for loans to Training and Diploma Candidates.
+The Institute is offering two Diversity Scholarships for training (see below), and some funds are available for loans to Training and Diploma Candidates.